 Christy Seifert (Communications)

-Christy Seifert has a Ph.D. in English with an emphasis in rhetoric and professional writing, and is associate professor of communication.
-She is the Director of the Master of Strategic Communication program and is the author of The Predicteds (a novel published in 3 languages); Virginity in Young Adult Literature after Twilight; and Whoppers: History's Most Outrageous Liars.
+Christy Seifert has a PhD in English with an emphasis in rhetoric and professional writing, and is associate professor of communication.
+She is the director of the Master of Strategic Communication program and is the author of The Predicteds (a novel published in 3 languages); Virginity in Young Adult Literature after Twilight; and Whoppers: History's Most Outrageous Liars.

-Julie Stewart (Sociology)
+Julie Stewart (Honors)

 Julie is an award-winning teacher and scholar of globalization and displacement.
-She seeks to better understand how people re-build community, engage in politics and strive for upward mobility following displacement.
-She has published more than a dozen scholarly works on Guatemalan refugees, Mexican immigrants and U.S. migration policy.
+She seeks to better understand how people re-build community, engage in politics, and strive for upward mobility following displacement.
+She has published more than a dozen scholarly works on Guatemalan refugees, Mexican immigrants, and US migration policy.